mikechambers/dcli/src/dcliah/README.md

     -L, --limit <display-limit>
             Limit the number of activity details that will be displayed.

             Summary information will be generated based on all activities.
-Ignored if --output is tsv. [default: 10] -P, --manifest-path <manifest-path>
+Ignored if --output-format is tsv. [default: 10] -P, --manifest-path <manifest-path>
             Local path for Destiny 2 manifest database file